Disability benefits in Ontario: Who can get them and how to apply

 Some people call this program disability benefits.
 ODSP is for people with serious health problems.
 It is run by the Ontario government's Ministry of Community and Social Services.

 Both OW and ODSP give people money to help pay for living expenses, like housing and food.
-They also help pay for some prescription drugs and may help pay for some dental services.
-And some people can get:
+They also help pay for some prescription drugs and some dental services.
+Some people can get:

 - extra money to help pay for a special diet